-- Press 🖞 to turn on the chartplotter. - From any screen, press () repeatedly to scroll through the brightness levels, if available.
-This can be helpful when the brightness is so low you cannot see the screen. - Turn the knob to highlight options. - Turn the knob to zoom in or out of a screen. - Hold a numbered key to create a shortcut to a screen. - Select HOME from any screen to return to the Home screen. - Select MENU to open additional settings about that screen. - Select MENU to close the menu when finished. - Press to open additional options, such as locking the touchscreen. - Press (), and select Power > Turn Off System, or hold () until the Turn Off System bar fills to turn off the chartplotter, when available. - Press (), and select Power > Sleep Station to set the chartplotter to standby mode, when available. - On some menu buttons, select the button 1 to enable the option.
+- Press () to turn on the chartplotter. - From any screen, press or repeatedly to scroll through the brightness levels, if available.
+This can be helpful when the brightness is so low you cannot see the screen. - · Select Home from any screen to return to the Home screen. - · Select Menu to open additional settings about that screen. - · Select Menu to close the menu when finished. - Press () to open additional options, such as locking the touchscreen. - Press O, and select Power > Turn Off System, or hold O until the Turn Off System bar fills to turn off the chartplotter, when available. - Press (), and select Power > Sleep Station to set the chartplotter to standby mode, when available. - On the home screen of some models, swipe up or down on the category buttons along the right side of the screen to view the additional buttons.